Family History by Keith Clawson (November 9, 2002)

 CLAWSON

-Presently, I can only comfortably trace the Clawson branch to about the middle of the eighteenth century.
+Presently, I can only trace the Clawson branch to about the middle of the eighteenth century.
+The earliest Clawson I can trace is a Josiah Clawson who was on the tax list in 1763 for Tyrone Township, Cumberland County, Pennsylvania.
 From several different sources, there were 5 Clawson brothers.
 Two of them, Richard and Peter Clawson fought for the colonists in the Revolutionary War as members of the Cumberland County militia.
-Also in the early 1780's, Peter and Richard can be found in the tax records for Tyrone Township, Cumberland County, Pennsylvania.
+Also in the early 1780's, Peter and Richard can be found in the tax records for Tyrone Township, Cumberland County, Pennsylvania as well as a widow Clawson.
 Tyrone Township is now a part of Perry County, Pennsylvania.
+This, I assume. means that Josiah Clawson has died.
 After this time, some or all of the five brothers moved to Huntingdon County, Pennsylvania.
 About this time according to family lore, these brothers got into some type of argument and the 5 brothers went to four different areas of the state.
 When this argument occurred, it was also told from family lore that the brothers changed the spellings of the last name as a final statement in this disagreement.
 This is probably how the different spellings of the last name occurred.
 The spellings that have existed were Clawson (supposedly the original spelling), Closson (still exists today), Clossin, and a few other variations.

 Richard and Josiah Clawson moved to Indiana County, Pennsylvania in the Blacklick Township area.
-These two brothers appear to still get along with each other since from tax and census records, their farms were near to each other.
-Peter remained in Huntingdon County, Pennsylvania and I have recently gotten much information on Peter from another Clawson researcher.
+These two brothers were in the same area according to the tax and census records, their farms were near to each other.
+From tax records, they must have moved into Indiana County before 1807.
+Peter remained in Huntingdon County, Pennsylvania and it is believed he was poor from the legal records that exist for him.
 The members of this branch largely spelled their last name Closson.
 There is a Peter who had lived in Washington Township, Westmoreland County, Pennsylvania around 1800 and it is now determined that he is not directly related to the Clawsons mentioned above even though some of his descendants appeared in other parts of my family tree.
 Daniel may be a brother to Peter, Richard, and Josiah but may also be a nephew to another brother not yet found.
 There is also a John Clawson married to Elizabeth Wincher who I have a similar problem.
 Is he a brother or a nephew to Peter, Richard, and Josiah?
+I have them listed as brothers since this is what most researchers believe.
 Daniel and John eventually made their way to Indiana County where Daniel went to Blacklick Township and John went to Conemaugh Township.

 STEWART